Congregation of the Holy Spirit

-The Spiritans (officially the Congregation of the Holy Spirit under the protection of the Immaculate Heart of the Virgin Mary; Congregatio Sancti Spiritus sub tutela Immaculati Cordis Beatissimae Virginis Mariae) is a male religious congregation of the Catholic Church.
-In continental Europe they are known as Spiritans, while in the Anglosphere they are known either as Spiritans or as the Holy Ghost Fathers.
-Members use the postnominals CSSp.
+The Congregation of the Holy Spirit (officially the Congregation of the Holy Spirit under the protection of the Immaculate Heart of the Virgin Mary; Congregatio Sancti Spiritus sub tutela Immaculati Cordis Beatissimae Virginis Mariae) is a religious congregation for men in the Catholic Church.
+Members are often known as Holy Ghost Fathers or, in continental Europe and the Anglosphere, as Spiritans, and members use the postnominals CSSp.

 History

 Claude Poullart des Places

-Claude Poullart des Places was born on 25 February 1679, in Rennes, the capital city of Brittany, France.
+Claude Poullart des Places was born on 26 February 1679, in Rennes, the capital city of Brittany, France.
 He was the eldest child and only son of Francis des Places and Jeanne le Meneust.
 Claude was tutored at home before being enrolled at the age of nine or ten as a day student in the nearby Jesuit College of St. Thomas, thus beginning his lifelong association with the Society of Jesus.
 Graduating at 16, Claude studied at the University of Caen, Normandy, before graduating at 22 with a Licentiate in Law from the Law School of Nantes.

 In 1701 Claude Poullart began his studies for the priesthood, as a boarder at the Jesuit College in Paris.
 However, he soon left his college room to share lodgings with the poorer day students who often struggled to find food, lodgings, and facilities for their studies.
 With a dozen of such students, Poullart des Places opened the Seminary of the Holy Spirit.
 It gradually developed into a religious society.